The amount of digital data is exploding.

 - Data is generated automatically by mobile devices and computers — think Facebook, search queries, directions and GPS locations, and image capture

-- Sensors also generate volumes of data, including medical data and commerce location-based sensors, such as .
+- Sensors also generate volumes of data, including medical data and commerce location-based sensors, such as beacons.
 Experts expect 50 billion IP-enabled sensors by 2020

 - Even storage of all this data is expensive.
-Analysis gets more important and more expensive every year
+The analysis gets more important and more expensive every year

 Firms need to revolutionize their ability to learn from this data, which requires statistical inference, such as predictive analytics, machine learning, and algorithms.